Jeneen Frei Njootli

-Jeneen Frei Njootli is an interdisciplinary Vuntut Gwitchin artist known primarily for their work with sound and textiles, performance, fashion, workshops, and barbeques.
+Jeneen Frei Njootli (born 1988) is an interdisciplinary Vuntut Gwitchin artist known primarily for their work with sound and textiles, performance, fashion, workshops, and barbeques.

 Work

 Njootli is a co-creator of the ReMatriate Collective, a group working toward better representation of Indigenous women in the media.

 As one of the five finalist of the 2018 Sobey Art Award, Njoottli's work, wind sucked in through bared teeth (2017) is included in an eponymous exhibition featuring the finalists at the National Gallery of Canada.

 In 2016, Njootli completed the Media Arts Residency at the Western Front, an artist-run centre in Vancouver.

 Njootli has worked on several projects and presentations with artist Olivia Whetung.
 Whetung wrote Fugitive Dust to accompany Njootli’s solo exhibition I Can’t Make You Those Mitts Because There Is a Hole in My Heart and My Hands Hurt (2018).

 Education

 In 2017, Njootli earned an M.F.A from the University of British Columbia.
 In 2016, Njootli completed the Earth Line Indigenous Tattoo training residency.